KenMuriuki/Earth-Studies/README.md

 # Earth-Studies
-This is a repo containing project materials about Earth data science
+This is a repo containing project materials about Earth data science.